 The Downtown Parking Permit Program will provide an opportunity for residents and businesses in the Downtown to purchase permits that would allow unrestricted parking in designated zones.
-Residents would get the first permit free for the first year, and pay \$50 for the second permit, per year.
+Based on Council's recommendations, residents would get the first permit free for the first year, and pay \$50 for the second permit, per year.
 The permit for businesses will be \$50 per year, per permit, up to twenty permits.
 The proposed plan will support and enhance the Downtown as a place where local employees, customers, residents, and visitors can find convenient parking to suit their specific needs, while they are spending time in the area.